Andrettin/Wyrmsun/readme.txt

 - Expanded the encyclopedia entry of the germanic Asa Tribe.
 - Added Bernicia (Teuton polity, uses Old English as its language).
 - Added Deira (Teuton polity, uses Old English as its language).
+- Added Mercia (Teuton polity, uses Old English as its language).

 * Grand Strategy
 - Added Durham province.
 - Added Northumberland province.
 - Added York province.
+- Added Mercia province.
+- Added Cumbria province.
+- Added Wales province.
-- In Grand Strategy mode, temples provide extra research.
+- In the Grand Strategy mode, temples provide extra research.

 * Maps
 - Fixed a couple of tiles who were in the wrong place in the Shorbear Hills map.